emqx/cloud-docs/en_US/deployments/http_authz.md

   :::

-- URL: Enter the URL address of the HTTP service.
+- **URL**: Enter the URL address of the HTTP service.

-- Headers (optional): Configuration for HTTP request headers.
+- **Headers** (optional): Configuration for HTTP request headers.
 Multiple headers can be added.
 Connection Configuration: Configure concurrent connections, connection timeout waiting time, maximum HTTP request count, and request timeout time in this section.

-- TLS Configuration: Configure whether to enable TLS.
+- **Enable TLS**: Configure whether to enable TLS.

-- Pool size (optional): An integer specifying the concurrent connection count from EMQX nodes to the external HTTP Server; default value: 8.
+- **Connection Pool size** (optional): An integer specifying the concurrent connection count from EMQX nodes to the external HTTP Server; default value: `8.`

-- Connection Timeout (optional): Enter the connection timeout duration, with units available: hours, minutes, seconds, milliseconds.
+- **Connection Timeout** (optional): Enter the connection timeout duration, with units available: hours, minutes, seconds, milliseconds.

-- HTTP Pipelining (optional): A positive integer specifying the maximum number of HTTP requests that can be sent without waiting for responses; default value: 100.
+- **HTTP Pipelining** (optional): A positive integer specifying the maximum number of HTTP requests that can be sent without waiting for responses; default value: `100`.

-- Request Timeout (optional): Enter the connection timeout duration, with units available: hours, minutes, seconds, milliseconds.
+- **Request Timeout** (optional): Enter the connection timeout duration, with units available: hours, minutes, seconds, milliseconds.

-- Request Body: The request template, for `POST` requests, it is sent in JSON format in the request body.
+- **Body**: The request template, for `POST` requests, it is sent in JSON format in the request body.
 For `GET` requests, it is encoded as query parameters in the URL.
 Mapping keys and values can use placeholders.

 ::: tip